There are now 3 possible online modes for units:

 Availability Location Mode Semester 1 UWA (Perth) Face to face Semester 1 Online Online flexible

 - This unit provides students with the opportunity to develop their knowledge and skills in the area of clinical teaching and supervision.
 Students explore the theories and practice surrounding clinical teaching, learning and supervision.
 Students use experiences from their own and others' teaching and learning to inform their practice.

-- Students are able to (1) discuss adult learning principles; (2) identify student learning needs and negotiate learning goals/learning contract; (3) demonstrate skills in designing and implementing appropriate learning activities relevant to the clinical context; (4) demonstrate skills for facilitating learning in small groups and individual learning; (5) analyse clinical teaching and supervisory scenarios, and develop strategies to deal with dysfunctional/difficult situations; (6) discuss the effect of feedback on learning, and demonstrate competence in providing feedback; and (7) discuss appropriate assessment and evaluation methods in the clinical context.
+- Students are able to (1) discuss adult learning principles; (2) identify student learning needs and negotiate learning goals/learning contract; (3) demonstrate skills in designing and implementing appropriate learning activities relevant to the clinical context; (4) demonstrate skills for facilitating learning in small groups and individual learning; (5) analyse clinical teaching and supervisory scenarios, and develop strategies to deal with dysfunctional/difficult situations; (6) demonstrate competence in providing verbal feedback; and (7) discuss appropriate assessment and evaluation methods in the clinical context.